gagle/node-argp/README.md

 Note: If no configuration is provided you cannot join a short name with its value in the same token, eg: `-Dvalue`, all the characters following a dash, `-`, are interpreted as individual flags.

-The object that `argv()` returns has two special properties: `_debug` and `_filename`. `_debug` is a boolean and it's true if the Node.js process has been started in debug mode, otherwise false (debug mode: `$ node debug <script>`). `_filename` is the absolute path of the main script.
+The object that `argv()` returns has 2 special properties: `_debug` and `_filename`. `_debug` is a boolean and it's true if the Node.js process has been started in debug mode, otherwise false (debug mode: `$ node debug <script>`). `_filename` is the absolute path of the main script.

 __Events__

 With the event system you can fully adapt this module to yours needs.
-For example, you can create [aliases.js](https://github.com/gagle/node-argp/blob/master/examples/aliases.js), read words without being surrounded with `"` ([to-upper-case.js](https://github.com/gagle/node-argp/blob/master/examples/to-upper-case.js)), do complex things ([mimic npm](https://github.com/gagle/node-argp/blob/master/examples/npm.js)), etc. Look at the [events.js](https://github.com/gagle/node-argp/blob/master/examples/events.js) example for further details.
+For example, you can create [aliases.js](https://github.com/gagle/node-argp/blob/master/examples/aliases.js), read phases without being surrounded with `"` ([to-upper-case.js](https://github.com/gagle/node-argp/blob/master/examples/to-upper-case.js)), do complex things ([mimic npm](https://github.com/gagle/node-argp/blob/master/examples/npm.js)), etc. Look at the [events.js](https://github.com/gagle/node-argp/blob/master/examples/events.js) example for further details.

 - [argument](#event_argument)
 - [end](#event_end)